bramses/bramses-highly-opinionated-vault-2023/README.md

 1. Select `Use this Template` **or** `git clone https://github.com/bramses/bramses-highly-opinionated-vault-2023.git`
 2. Download into your local machine
 3. Open the vault and rename it to whatever you want and open it in Obsidian
+4. Before you commit anything to GitHub, make sure you edit `.gitignore` to match what you want to publish.
+Doing this early will save you headaches down the road if you decide to publish (*part*) of your vault

 ## After You're Up and Running